epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **SDRAM**: Synchronous dynamic random-access memory.
 A DRAM where the operation of its external pin interface is coordinated by an externally supplied clock signal.

 - **Shared Bus Interconnect**: A type of Interconnect where one bus master at a time can access a common bus and connect to one of the bus slaves that are attached to that bus.
-A Bus Arbiter decides which of the requesting bus masters get to access the bus.
+A Bus Arbiter decides which of the requesting bus masters gets to access the bus.

 - **Slice**: The basic logical unit of a Xilinx FPGA.